GeorgeNAL/NALathletics-blog/_posts/2020-03-18-what-is-who-needs.md

 post_image: "/assets/img/university-of-toronto-track-curve.jpg"
 slug: /airbnb athletics who needs it/
 ---
+<h2>Just about every industry has it's "Uber but for..."
+We're starting small, as the AirBnB of athletics, and it's only going to grow from here.</h2>

 When I described this project to a friend and one-time collaborator, looking for his feedback, the first question he asked was “Once people find their track stadium, how do you get them to come back to the map again?”
 100% the sort of absolutely obvious, silencing, deflating feedback I knew I could count on a Silicon Valley marketing guy for.

 The quick answer was that people would come back to leave their reviews, upload pictures and share their Stories on the other side of the site.
 A long conversation ensued along the lines of “No, really.
 How do you make the map more than one-and-done?”